The following units are delivered in a clustered arrangement:

 - Learner accommodation and food are not provided or included in course fees.

-- Government funding or subsidies are currently not available.
+- Government funding or subsidies, including VET-FEE HELP are currently not available.

 We offer the following payment methods for this course: